 According to the National Highway Traffic Safety Administration (NHTSA), there are 5,286 motorcyclists that have died on the American roads in 2016.
 Among them, 41% is due to intentional disregard of the proper use of a helmet.
 On the flip side, it has been reported by the same agency that 1,859 motorcycle riders survived fatal crashes due to these helmets.

 Furthermore, it has been emphasized by the NHTSA that wearing a helmet reduces head injuries during collisions by almost 70%.
 Surprisingly, it can give you a 37% chance that you won't die in a road accident while riding your motorcycle.

 At this point, it is pretty pointless to argue if helmets are useful or not.
 If they are not functional, then I would not have written all of these things in my blog.

-They are not just for styling, they are there to ensure your optimal safety while you are traversing the roads with your favorite bike.
+They are not just for styling, even though my carbon fiber helmet is pretty cool looking.
+They are there to ensure your optimal safety while you are traversing the roads with your favorite bike.

 Motorcycle Helmet Safety Ratings

 To further optimize the safety of motorcyclists, the Department of Transportation (DOT) of the United States has crafted a safety guideline that would assess if a particular helmet is safe to use or not.
 Just like what I have mentioned, not all helmets out there can offer a safe level of protection to their users.